Philip M. Breedlove: Early career (1978-1990)

-In the General Staff (1991-2013)
+In the General Staff (1991–2013)

 Beginning in July 1991 and going to May 1993, he was the Chief of Air Operations, United Nations Command and Republic of Korea/United States Combined Forces Command, Yongsan Army Garrison, South Korea.

 Starting in May 1993, Breedlove was the commander of the 80th Fighter Squadron at Kunsan Air Base, South Korea.
-This position lasted until July 1994, when he became a student at the National War College, Fort Lesley J. McNair, Washington D.C..
+This position lasted until July 1994, when he became a student at the National War College, Fort Lesley J. McNair, Washington D.C.
 In June 1995, he became the operations officer, United States Pacific Command Division, Joint Staff, The Pentagon, Washington D.C., where he stayed until June.
 That next month, he became commander of the 27th Operations Group, Cannon Air Force Base, New Mexico.
-In June 1999 and going to that next May, he was the executive officer to the Commander, Headquarters Air Combat Command, Langley Air Force Base, Virginia.
+From June 1999 to May 2000, he was the executive officer to the Commander, Headquarters Air Combat Command, Langley Air Force Base, Virginia.
 For the next year, he was the commander of the 8th Fighter Wing, Kunsan Air Base, South Korea.
 Beginning in June 2001 and lasting for the next year, he was the senior military assistant to the Secretary of the Air Force, Headquarters United States Air Force, Washington D.C.
+In 2001–2002, he attended MIT Seminar XXI.

-From June 2002 to June 2004, he became the commander of the 56th Fighter Wing, located at Luke Air Force Base, Arizona.
+From June 2002 to June 2004, he was commander of the 56th Fighter Wing, located at Luke Air Force Base in Arizona.
 Then for the next year, he became commander of the 31st Fighter Wing, Aviano Air Base, Italy.
 He then became the vice commander of the 16th Air Force at Ramstein Air Base, Germany, from June 2005 to October 2006.
-His next assignment, which lasted until July 2008, had him as the Vice Director for Strategic Plans and Policy, Joint Staff, The Pentagon, Washington D.C..
+His next assignment, which lasted until July 2008, had him as the Vice Director for Strategic Plans and Policy, Joint Staff, The Pentagon, Washington D.C.
 From July 2008 to August 2009, he was the commander of the 3rd Air Force, located at Ramstein Air Base, Germany.
 In August 2009, he began serving as the Deputy Chief of Staff for Operations, Plans and Requirements, Headquarters United States Air Force, Washington D.C.

 On January 14, 2011, Breedlove started his term as Vice Chief of Staff of the United States Air Force.
 His promotion to general also was effective that day.

 In July 2012 Breedlove left his position as Vice Chief of Staff to become commander of the United States Air Forces in Europe.